Aaditya-Bhatia/data-linter/README.md

 [NIPS 2017 ML Systems Workshop](http://learningsys.org/nips17/) paper/poster,
 "The Data Linter: Lightweight, Automated Sanity Checking for ML Data Sets."

-The Data Linter identifies potential issues (lints) in your ML training data.
+The Data Linter uses statistical techniques to identify potential issues (lints) in your ML training data.

 # Using the Data Linter

 ## Environment Setup

-Create a python 3.8 virtual environment and install libraries using
+Create a python 2.7 virtual environment and install libraries using

 `pip install -r requirements.txt`

 ## Data Linter Demo

-Navigate to the demo folder and run the python two files using instructions found in `demo/README.md`.
+Navigate to the demo folder and run the python two files using instructions found in `demo/README.md` (NOTE: this works on python3.8).

 ## Running the Data Linter